OpenLineage/OpenLineage/spec/OpenLineage.md

 ![Open Lineage model](OpenLineageModel.svg)

-- **Run State Update**: and event describing an observed state of a job run.
+- **Run Event**: and event describing an observed state of a job run.
 It is required to at least send one event for a START transition and a COMPLETE/FAIL/ABORT transition.
 Aditional events are optional.

 - **Job**: a process definition that consumes and produces datasets (defined as its inputs and outputs).
 It is identified by a unique name within a namespace (which is typicaly assigned to the scheduler starting the jobs).
 The *Job* evolves over time and this change is captured when the job runs.

 - **Dataset**: an abstract representation of data.
 It has a unique name within a namespace derived from its physical location (for example db.host.database.schema.table).
 Typicaly, a *Dataset* changes when a job writing to it completes.
+Similarly to the *Job* and *Run* distinction, metadata that is more static from run to run is captured in a DatasetFacet (for example, the schema that does not change every run), what changes every *Run* is captured as an *InputFacet* or an *OutputFacet* (for example, what subset of the data set was read or written, like a time partition).

 - **Run**: An instance of a running job with a start and completion (or failure) time.
 It is uniquely identified by an id relative to its job definition.